-In March 2011, an initial NI 43-101 compliant resource was calculated on the Dolphin Zone, which is located in the western most portion of the Golden Summit Project.
+In March 2011, a resource was calculated on the Dolphin Zone, which is located in the western most portion of the Golden Summit Project.
 The resource estimate was based on 49 previously drilled reverse circulation (RC) and diamond drill core holes totaling 5,966 meters.
 Using a 0.3 g/t cut-off the resource calculated was 174,000 ounces (7,790,000 tonnes @ 0.695 g/t) in the indicated category and 526,000 ounces (27,010,000 tonnes @ 0.606 g/t) in the inferred category.

-A full NI 43-101 technical report on the Golden Summit Project entitled, "Geology and Mineralization and Mineral Resource Estimate for the Golden Summit Project, Fairbanks Mining District, Alaska" by David D. Adams, BSc, MSc, P. Geo. and Gary H. Giroux, P. Eng, MASc., dated March 31, 2011, was filed on SEDAR as "Amended & restated technical report (NI 43-101), on April 1st, 2011.
+The full report entitled, "Geology and Mineralization and Mineral Resource Estimate for the Golden Summit Project, Fairbanks Mining District, Alaska" by David D. Adams, BSc, MSc, P.Geo. and Gary H. Giroux, P.Eng, MASc., dated March 31, 2011, was filed on SEDAR as "Amended & restated technical report (NI 43-101), on April 1st, 2011.

 A Phase 1 diamond drilling program commenced in mid-February of 2011 on the Dolphin prospect and the areas covered by the 2010 induced polarization survey.
-This program was expanded in May and a total of 6,328 metres were completed by the end of June 2011 in 28 holes.
-The Dolphin area is located in the western portion of the Golden Summit property.

-For all drill results, reference should be made to the full new releases contained on the Company's website at www.freegoldventures.com.
+This program was expanded in May and a total of 6,328 metres in 28 holes were completed by the end of June.
+For all drill results reference should be made to the full news releases contained on the Company's website at www.freegoldventures.com.
+The program expanded and upgraded the existing historical resources located in the Dolphin area.